Life of a Newbie Trader in Forex is super Interesting. With a lot of eager to make money, you never want to miss out on any chance.

-It is very heart breaking and frustrating to enter a trade and after it has hit your stop-loss level, it moves immediately to your predicated direction and takes off your target profit.
+It is very heart breaking and frustrating to enter a trade and after it has hit your stop-loss level, it immediately moves as your prediction and even takes off your target profit.

 The pre-mature close of your trades happen often because of our own mistakes as traders.

 Or else, your stop levels are set on support and resistance levels.
-These being price reversal levels, your stop is hit and price moves back to your predicted direction.
+The supports and resistances are price reversal levels.
+Your stop is hit and price moves back to your predicted direction.

 As a newbie trader, watching your trade go against you when you have already made some profits is very frustrating.

-Being a newbie trader, it is very hard to tell the kind of trader you are.
+As a newbie trader, it is very hard to tell the kind of trader you are.
 You open a position on a 15 minute chart and close it after 5 days.
-You open a trade expecting to take profit after 2 hours but closed it after 5 days as a failed trade.
+Of course as a failed trade.